Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 • Host has index suggestions

-List of alerts to set in MongoDB Atlas
+List of alerts to configure in MongoDB Atlas

-In addition to the alerts mentioned above, we recommend the following settings as best practices:
+In addition to the alerts mentioned above, we recommend the following settings as best practice.

 • Atlas Auto Scaling